james-harper/json-to-guitar-tab/README.md

 # JSON to Guitar Tab
-This is a tool to generate guitar tablature using JSON notatiion.
+This is a tool to generate guitar tablature using JSON notation.

 ## Usage
 ```json